 Cats in the Cradle soaps are made by hand using the cold batch method.
 I use high quality botanical ingredients, many grown in my own gardens, and the very best food grade oils and fats.
 Bars are handcut and cured for several weeks to ensure they are long-lasting.
 My products are individually packaged with nostalgia in mind.....vintage or handmade Italian papers and original or altered antique artwork adorn each bar.

-As musicians, music will always be a part of our lives though we no longer work the grueling schedule we once did with our band.
-We are also enthusiastic vintage film buffs and are proud to have had a hand in hosting the big International Laurel & Hardy festival in July, 2012, which was based in Manchester, N.H.
+In addition to making soap, my husband and I are musicians and enthusiastic vintage film buffs.
+We were proud to have had a hand in hosting the big International Laurel & Hardy festival in July, 2012, which was based in Manchester, N.H.
 We do not watch tv, don't even own one, but watch hundreds of vintage films collected over the years with a projector and screen!

 Cats in the Cradle is a reflection of my love for making the best soaps with the best herbal ingredients and the joy in bringing them to people who appreciate quality handmade goods.
 I like to think that in some small way we've made a difference in the lives of the abandoned strays who gave so much and asked for so little in return.